Amendments for the Financial Year 2019/20

 - A new income tax exemption was introduced for the following:

 - Income of developers or operators of industrial parks or free zones.
-The minimum capital is 100 million United States dollars (USD) for a period of five years from the date of construction.
+The minimum capital is USD 100 million for a period of five years from the date of construction.